p2635/AdventOfCode2022/README.md

 - End Date: I don't know if I can make it 'til the end!
 - `/day1, /day2` folders correspond to the puzzles in the below checklist.
 - `/input` stores the text I received for the puzzle input.
+- `/tests` tried to write pytests but failed, I will come back to this.
-- Coded on Github Codespaces
+- Coded on Github Codespaces.

 Note: I am a python n00b, so this will make my brain work.